learn-academy-2022-foxtrot/javascript-intro-challenges/README.md

 # Javascript Intro Challenges

-This repository holds the vanilla JavaScript pair programming challenges for the Delta 2022 cohort.
+This repository holds the vanilla JavaScript pair programming challenges for the Foxtrot 2022 cohort.

 ### Process Notes
 - Anything wrapped in `< >` is an indication that this will be named uniquely, the `< >` are NOT actually added to the command